Plants for coastal gardens: pink & white

 2 - Escallonia gracilis alba is a medium-sized evergreen shrub with glossy dark green leaves and pure white flowers in mid and late summer.

-7 - Veronica rakaiensis makes a compact evergreen mound of small, bright green leaves and short spikes of white flowers from early summer.
+7 - Veronica rakaiensis is an evergreen shrub forming a compact mound of small, bright green leaves and short spikes of white flowers from early summer.

-About Coastal areas
+About coastal areas

 The challenge of coastal areas